Last Updated on July 23, 2019

 As a matter of fact, recent research by the American Society of Reproductive Medicine (ASRM) points out that, in some in vitro fertilization cases, implanting several embryos at the same time is not the best course of action.
 In other words, women that have a reasonable likelihood of conceiving and are under the age of 35 should be transferred a single embryo.
 Ideally, they should not be transferred more than two embryos at a given time.
 As for women aged between 35 and 40, the maximum number of embryos that should be transferred is three.

-On that note, if you want to conceive IVF twins, you should discuss this in detail with your fertility doctor.
+On that note, if you want to conceive twins using IVF, you should discuss this in detail with your fertility doctor.
 This way, you will know all the pros and cons that come with the decision, as well as the potential risks that could apply in your case.
 Aside from this, your individual background details will also matter in weighing the balance into having twins or not.

 However, the following factors will play a part in determining the possibility to conceive twins: